n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.2.md

 /// question | Quiz questions
 * How many orders are assigned to the region Americas?
-* What is the total price of the orders in the region Americas?
+* What's the total price of the orders in the region Americas?
 * How many items are returned by the *Write Binary File node*?
 ///

-## Part 3 – Generating files for total sales
+## Part 3: Generating files for total sales

 The third part of the workflow consists of seven nodes: